Skip to main content

 Why is this important?

 Too many people who are dying endure an unnecessarily, prolonged death, which is inhumane and cruel.
-International evidence, expertise and experience is available for our legislators.
+International evidence, expertise and experience is available for our legislators, there is no excuse for delay.
+Ireland could have compassionate legislation to be proud of.

 Legislation for assisted dying always has :